tudor33sud/promises-retry/readme.md

 # Promises Retry

 Retry promises with exponential back-off strategy.
 Exit on custom logic before the maximum number of retries.
+No external dependencies used.

 ### Installing